Both the models Roomba i3 and Roomba e5 are Irobot’s best robot vacuums available today.

 Amazing Dirt Detect Feature

-Both Roomba I3 and Roomba E5 has dirt detect technology.
+Both Roomba I3 and Roomba E5 have dirt detect technology.
 The capable dust-detect sensors under the robot work accurately to tell the robots to focus clean any needed area without ever requiring a second pass.

 BottomLine: Same advanced technology.